ShonPozner/Flight-Simulator-EX3/README.md

 ##### Creat the simulator:
 * The simulator must first be **downloaded** (again [link](http://home.flightgear.org)).
-* Than you need to add from **setting command**, request to open a server and clint.
+* Than you need to add from **setting command**, request to open a server and Client.
 * copy this **commands** to the setting command:
       ```sh
      --telnet=socket,in,10,127.0.0.1,5402,tcp